 If you think you might use CareSaver to help buy your first home within the next three years, then you might find the Conservative portfolio best for your needs.
 Alternatively, if you have 10 or more years until retirement, and saving for your retirement is your main goal, then the Growth fund may be more suitable.
 You can use our calculator here to give you some guidance, or look at some of the information on the website www.sorted.org.nz.

-All investment tools incur associated risk.
+KiwiSaver, like all investments, involves risk.
 Our Product Disclosure Statement outlines general investment risks, other specific risks, and a risk indicator for each Fund.
 To help clarify your own attitude to risk, you should seek independent financial advice.
 More information relating to risk associated with the Scheme is also available within the Other Material Information document and on the offer register; business.govt.nz/disclose.
 No KiwiSaver scheme is guaranteed by the Government or the Crown or by any other entity.

 You can check your balance online by logging into our Portal.
 Our online member Portal allows you to track your balance and see the performance of your chosen Fund.
 You will be sent instructions on how to access the Portal once the money has been received into your account.

 We use a web-based Portal which operates like an App, and you can add it to your phone.

 To add the Portal to your IOS device: